-Amazon Elastic Container Registry (ECR) is integrated with Amazon Elastic Container Service (Amazon ECS) and Amazon Elastic Kubernetes Service (Amazon EKS), which means you can easily store and run container images for applications running on Amazon ECS.
+Amazon Elastic Container Registry (Amazon ECR) is integrated with Amazon Elastic Container Service (Amazon ECS) and Amazon Elastic Kubernetes Service (Amazon EKS), which means you can easily store and run container images for applications with either orchestrator.
 All you need to do is specify the Amazon ECR repository in your task or pod definition for Amazon ECS or Amazon EKS to retrieve the appropriate images for your applications.

-Amazon ECR supports Open Container Initiative (OCI) standards and the Docker Registry HTTP API V2 allowing you to use Docker CLI commands (e.g., push, pull, list, tag) or your preferred Docker tools to interact with Amazon ECR, maintaining your existing development workflow.
+Amazon ECR supports Open Container Initiative (OCI) standards and the Docker Registry HTTP API V2.
+This allows you to use Docker CLI commands (e.g., push, pull, list, tag) or your preferred Docker tools to interact with Amazon ECR, maintaining your existing development workflow.
 You can easily access Amazon ECR from any Docker environment, whether in the cloud, on-premises, or on your local machine.
 Amazon ECR lets you store Docker container images and related OCI artifacts in your repositories.

 Amazon ECR stores both the containers you create and any container software you buy through AWS Marketplace.
-AWS Marketplace for Containers offers verified container software for high performance computing, security, and developer tools, as well as SaaS products that manage, analyze, and protect container applications.
+AWS Marketplace for Containers offers verified container software for high performance computing, security, and developer tools, as well as software as a service (SaaS) products that manage, analyze, and protect container applications.

 High availability and durability

 Amazon ECR supports the ability to define and organize repositories in your registry using namespaces.
 This allows you to organize your repositories based on your team’s existing workflows.
-You can set which API actions another user may perform on your repository (e.g., create, list, describe, delete, and get) through resource-level policies, allowing you to easily share your repositories with different users and AWS accounts.
+You can set which API actions another user may perform on your repository (e.g., create, list, describe, delete, and get) through resource-level policies, allowing you to share your repositories easily with different users and AWS accounts.
 You can easily share your container artifacts with anyone in the world by storing them in a public repository.

-Amazon ECR uses AWS Identity and Access Management to control and monitor who and what (e.g., EC2 instances) can access your container images.
-Through IAM you can define policies to allow users within the same AWS account or other accounts to access your container images.
-You can also further refine these policies by specifying different permissions for different users and roles, e.g push, pull, or full administrator access).
+Amazon ECR uses AWS Identity and Access Management (IAM) to control and monitor who and what (e.g., EC2 instances) can access your container images.
+Through IAM, you can define policies to allow users within the same AWS account or other accounts to access your container images in private repositories.
+You can also further refine these policies by specifying different permissions for different users and roles (e.g., push, pull, or full administrator access).
 Anyone in the world can access your container images stored in public repositories for worldwide collaboration.